 (C) the dispensers are installed in a manner that adequately protects against access by vulnerable populations; and

-(D) the dispensers are installed in accordance with chapter 18.3.2.7 or chapter 19.3.2.7 of the 2000 edition of the LSC, as amended by NFPA Temporary Interim Amendment 00-1(101), issued by the Standards Council of the National Fire Protection Association on April 15, 2004.
+(D) the dispensers are installed in accordance with chapter 18.3.2.7 or chapter 19.3.2.7 of the 2000 edition of the LSC, as amended by NFPA Temporary Interim Amendment 00-1(101), issued by the Standards Council of the NFPA on April 15, 2004.

 (d) Client areas.
 A hospice inpatient unit must provide a home-like atmosphere and ensure that client areas are designed to preserve the dignity, comfort, and privacy of clients.
 A hospice inpatient unit must provide: